learn-fediverse/fedipedia/getting-started/joining-mastodon/index.md

 Do note that once you land on the page, you will have to scroll a bit until you are presented with a list of all instances that are running.

-Also, the Mastodon website uses the "term" server to describe an "instance".
+Also, the Mastodon website uses the "term" [server](/docs/glossary/server) to describe an "instance".
+Those two terms are often used interchangeably.

 ![The Mastodon's website's server list page.
 You have to scroll down to actually see the list](joinmastodon.png)

-Once you have scrolled down, you should see a list of instances (what Mat) that looks like this;
+Once you have scrolled down, you should see a list of instances that looks like this;

 ![The list of servers](serverslist.png)

-## Joining your server
+## Joining your preferred instance

+Once you've found the instance that you like, you like, you can click the big blue "create account" button, and you will be redirected to the instance's registration page.

 ### Logging out